 Note: These are a fun cookie for little people to help with.
 Their little fingers are absolutely precious for pressing the thumbprints.
 And boy oh boy do they love that job!

 One of the best parts of these cookies is how customizable they are.
 Pick the jam flavors your family loves or use multiple flavors!
-Use homemade jams like we did, if you love that.
-But feel free to use purchased jam for a faster, easier cookie.
+Use homemade jams or feel free to use purchased jam (like the apricot jam I did here) for a faster, easier cookie.
 It's about the fun, family, and joy!

 We sometimes get questions about this black cooling rack.
 It's just a cheap-o cooling rack you can get at most stores, or you can buy one online if you prefer.

 - 1 ¾ c + 2 tbsp/225g all-purpose flour